SoleyIo/dtflw/demos/abstract_storage/README.md

-# Notebooks abstracted from a specific storage details
+# Abstract storage in notebooks
-This project demonstrates how to remove technical details of reading and writing tables from notebooks.
+This project demonstrates how to remove technical details of tables reading and writing from notebooks.

 ## Requirements
 1. Shared Spark session between notebooks.
 To enable it, add to Spark config: `spark.databricks.session.share true`.